-- Electronic Waste and HHW

-- Plastic Containers #3-7

-- Film Plastic

-- SSOW, consisting of food waste, miscellaneous paper, and other organic waste
+- HHW - Plastic Containers #3-7 (When not already mandated) - Film Plastic - SSOW, consisting of food waste, miscellaneous paper, and other organic waste

-If recycling of electronic waste and HHW were made mandatory, the maximum achievable solid waste diversion rate could increase by 1.3 percentage points.
-With the addition of plastic containers 3 through 7 and film plastics as designated mandatory recyclables, this maximum achievable diversion rate could be increased by another 2.4 percentage points.
+With the addition of film plastics as designated mandatory recyclables, this maximum achievable diversion rate could be increased by another 1.3 percentage points.
 The development of a mandatory program for SSOW collection and a facility to process this waste stream could increase the diversion rate by another 11.4 percentage points.

 Taken together with the increased recovery of currently designated recyclable materials, an overall waste diversion rate of 65% can be achieved.
+Without the addition of SSOW, the maximum waste diversion rate would be 55%.